howerj/libforth/libforth.md

 * 'immediate'   ( -- )

 Make the previously declared word immediate.
-Unlike in most FORTH implementations this is used after the words name is given not after the final ';' has been reached.
+Unlike in most Forth implementations this is used after the words name is given not after the final ';' has been reached.